zst9704/gitskills/readme.txt

-creat a git is simple and free.
+creat git is simple and free.